MarcAndrei00/Alumni-Management-System/README.md

 ## Purpose

-This project is for education ppurpose only.
+This project is for educational purposes only.
 It is used to fulfill the requirements for a course subject ITEC 75A - SYSTEM INTEGRATION AND ARCHITECTURE 1.

 ## Acknowledgments